 The approach here at The Intentional Lifestyle is one that is whole-istic and faith-based.
-Considering your whole being, we seek to meet the needs you have for health and wellness through the most natural means.
+Considering your whole being, we seek to meet the needs you have for great health and wellness of your body, mind and spirit through the most natural means possible.

-We are NOT a diet plan, fad weight loss idea, or promoters of any weight loss products – we just share easy, everyday ways to get healthier and STAY THAT WAY for you and your family!
-We don’t focus on a big list of no-no’s, but rather, on creating an individual plan just for you!
+We are NOT a diet plan, fad weight loss idea, or promoters of any weight loss products – we simply share easy, everyday ways to get healthier and STAY THAT WAY for you and your family!
+We do not focus on a big list of no-no’s, but rather, we empower you to create a healthy plan just for you!

 The food philosophies we live by in our own lives, and impart to those we are privileged to work with are:

 - Eat real foods - this means NO processed, fast, junk, and most packaged foods.
 We eat WHOLE foods – plenty of fruits, vegetables, whole grains, plant oils, nuts, seeds, lean protein, natural flavorings like herbs and seasonings, and other bounties of nature (see the Mediterranean Pyramid for the whole picture.)